Skip to content

 Bodily Harm & Property Damage Level: Damage element

+The damage element is something both statutes have in common.
 The crime can be a felony, gross misdemeanor or misdemeanor depending upon the level of damage in the collision.
-Specifically, the levels of damage are:
+Specific levels of damage are:

 • Death